mosip/documentation/docs/blog-publishing-an-app-appstore.md

 # Release an app to iOS AppStore

-In this post, you will be taken through the step-by-step process to release an app to iOS AppStore(as per 11 April'23).
+In this post, you will be taken through the step-by-step process to release an app to iOS AppStore (content is updated as per process followed until 11 April'23).

 Similar steps were followed to release the **Inji** app.
 To know more about Inji, refer [Inji documentation](https://docs.mosip.io/inji/).